gwizard/gwizard/README.md

 ## The Modules

 These are the modules currently present in GWizard.
 See their individual README files for detailed information.
+All of these modules are optional, but if you're reading this page, you probably want at least a few of them.

 ### gwizard-config